isomerpages/moe-ssrc/projects-awarded/thematic-grant/_posts/2025-05-09-post-Singapore Mandarin Usage Dictionary: A Computational Lexical Infrastructure for Localised Language.md

 and shapes Singapore’s unique sociocultural and multilingual environment.
-It provides an empirical basis for re-examining theories of lexical variation, language contact, and the development of the World Chinese framework (modelled on World Englishes and highlighting the global diversity and localization of Chinese varieties, while also delivering a practical tool to support education, translation, media, and NLP development in a linguistically diverse context.</p>
+It provides an empirical basis for re-examining theories of lexical variation, language contact, and the development of the World Chinese framework (modelled on World Englishes and highlighting the global diversity and localisation of Chinese varieties, while also delivering a practical tool to support education, translation, media, and NLP development in a linguistically diverse context.</p>